 Perfume museums around the world

-Almost everybody loves travelling.
+Almost everybody loves traveling.
 There are, however, many different types of travelers.
 Some people prefer spending many hours on a plane only to get to a distant island where they will do nothing else but lie on the beach and gather sunlight, happily snoozing under a tropical palm tree.
-Other travelers prefer visiting historic places, taking photos of architectural masterpieces and getting to know different cultures.
+Other travelers prefer visiting historic places, taking photos of architectural masterpieces, and getting to know different cultures.

 For all travelers, which love perfumes and prefer exploring when traveling instead of just relaxing at the beach, we have a rather interesting collection, named “The most popular perfume museums around the world”.
 Enjoy it!

 The most popular perfume museums around the world: